 Gas hazards can turn deadly in a matter of minutes or seconds.
 That’s why safety professionals everywhere spend countless hours evaluating solutions to keep their environments, and more importantly people, protected from gas exposures.
 Whether you’re in the market for a new area monitoring solution, or you’re simply curious about the latest gas detection technology, you can learn how area monitors are improving the jobs of oil and gas safety professionals.
 Most portable area monitors are similar in function but there are key features to consider when it comes to the visibility, reliability, and usability in the field.

-The Must-Have Features
+Must-Have Area Monitor Features

-1. High Visibility: A large display, loud audible alarms, and bright colored strobes all ensure workers know when the monitor is alarming and why.
+A large display, loud audible alarms, and bright colored strobes all ensure workers know when the monitor is alarming and why.
 Gas detection equipment is meant to save people.
 The area monitor should be visible to anyone potentially being exposed to life-threatening hazards.

-2. Long-life Battery: Depending on the type of project and the expected project length, battery life can make a significant difference.
+Depending on the type of project and the expected project length, battery life can make a significant difference.
 The longer the battery life of the area monitor the less often you need to perform maintenance.
 In some cases, an area monitor can last over seven days which could mean continuous uptime during a short turnaround project with minimal effort to set up.
 Longer run time also cuts costs by reducing the need to purchase replacement batteries.
 In some cases, there may even be external power supplies available that allow the area monitor to run indefinitely.

-3. Wireless Peer Network: A peer-to-peer network enhances worker safety by easily sharing alarms and gas readings between monitors.
+A peer-to-peer network enhances worker safety by easily sharing alarms and gas readings between monitors.
 When two or more area monitors are in a shared group, they communicate their alarms and gas readings between each other.
 This allows in-field personnel to learn of and respond to hazardous gas conditions that are detected by any instrument within a group.
 The peer-to-peer network should not require a central controller, network configuration, or additional infrastructure to work.

-4. Smart Sensor Technology: Gas detection equipment is only as good as the sensors detecting the gases.
+Gas detection equipment is only as good as the sensors detecting the gases.
 A range of sensor types and redundant sensor technology are must-have features in any good area monitor.

 Redundant sensors determine the concentration of the target gas in the atmosphere and reduce the risk of instrument failure.
 Two sensors of the same type in one gas detector give the most accurate gas reading.
 Each paired sensor operates independently of its redundant sensor, so the monitor will revert to operate with a single sensor if one of its paired sensors fails.
 This allows the instrument to continue to operate while a redundant sensor has failed.